OperationSpark/dice-app/README.md

 <img src="./dice.png" width=300>

 You only need to program in the case of six dots.
-For the rest, simply copy in this code:
+For the rest, simply copy in this code (be sure to replace `dieID` with your actual die id):

 ```js
 if (randomNum === 1) {